usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/Sprint-3/Running a Successful Evaluation.md

 ---
 >Note to Vendors: The following two appendices may also be shared as optional in-class handouts to support continued learning and student reference beyond the session.

-## APPENDIX A: Comparative evaluation model for RFPs
+### Appendix A: Comparative evaluation model for RFPs

 I. Introduction: A model for comparative evaluation of vendor proposals.